kjjuno/primary/singing-time-8-14-2016.md

 >
 > Verse 2
 > If I keep my body clean and pure and habit free,
-> I may in Father's temple claim blessings promies me.
+> I may in Father's temple claim blessings promised me.
 > On resurrection morning, I'll take my body bright.
 > And in celestial glory forever live in light.